 A Sermon on Romans 10:18-21Read more

-“Their voice has gone out to all the earth,
+“Their voice has gone out into all the earth,

-and their words to the ends of the world.”
+And their words to the ends of the world.”

-But I ask, did Israel not understand?
+19But I say, surely Israel did not know, did they?
 First Moses says,

-“I will make you jealous of those who are not a nation;
+“I will make you jealous with those who are not a nation,

-with a foolish nation I will make you angry.”
+With a foolish nation I will anger you.”

-“I have been found by those who did not seek me;
+“I was found by those who did not seek Me,

-I have shown myself to those who did not ask for me.”
+I revealed Myself to those who did not ask for Me.”